nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

     !!!warning
           Make sure to paste the output of the command ``cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n'``

-    !!!note
-           There are other variables in the local config file.
-These will be used in the later part of the lab to create NKE clusters.

-4. Create an image and a VM resource file with
+5. Create an image and a VM resource file

     ```bash
-    vi jumphostvm.tf
+    jumphostvm.tf
     ```

     with the following content: